Genie/ Resources/ GenieSpeak/ When Questions Look Unfamiliar

 When children learn to stay calm, focus on understanding, and trust their reasoning, unfamiliar questions lose their power to intimidate.

-At Genie Education Hub, we don’t train students to recognize patterns.
+At Genie Education Hub, we don't train students to recognize patterns.
 We train them to think flexibly, reason clearly, and adapt confidently — even when the question looks new.
+And once that skill is built, exams stop feeling like a threat and start feeling like a challenge.